common-nighthawk/where-are-you-going-where-have-you-been/README.md

 The map looks kind of like of like this--
 ![map](http://i.imgur.com/VL3hM6g.gif "map")

-But the GIF doesn't do it justice.
+The GIF doesn't do it justice.
 For a proper demo,
 [this example is hosted on the web](http://danielallendeutsch.com/projects/map.html).

-I built this quickly so that it worked for my data.
-But then I went back and extended it so it'll work for everyone.
+This was built in a way that should work with anyone's data.
 This tool returns three files: one HTML, one CSS, and one JavaScript that make up your map.